 The Bear River Development is designed to provide additional water supplies for northern Utah residents.

 When will it be needed?

 Original projections estimated the water would be needed in 2015.
-However, current estimates place the demand between 2045 and 2050.
+However, current estimates place the demand of the project to be 2050 or later.
 This could change based on conservation progress and population growth.
 Although the water is not needed for many years, the division has begun corridor preservation for a large-diameter pipeline through Box Elder County.
 As development has increased, the division has seen the need to preserve a corridor to reduce future impacts to the surrounding communities.
-The division is actively working with willing sellers on the early acquisition of properties for a shared corridor.
+The division is working with willing sellers on the early acquisition of properties to preserve corridors.